-There are usually three points where music may be played: The entrance. during a time of quiet reflection, and the recession (departure).
+There are usually three points where music may be played: The entrance. during a time of quiet reflection (or at the committal), and the recession (departure).

 Listen to Albinoni’s Adagio in G Minor, which might be a suitable choice for quiet remembering time, or for the start of the funeral.